VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -remoteWrite.tlsServerName string
      Optional TLS server name to use for connections to -remoteWrite.url.
 By default, the server name from -remoteWrite.url is used
   -remoteWrite.url string
      Optional URL to VictoriaMetrics or vminsert where to persist alerts state and recording rules results in form of timeseries.
+Supports address in the form of IP address with a port (e.g., 127.0.0.1:8428) or DNS SRV record.
 For example, if -remoteWrite.url=http://127.0.0.1:8428 is specified, then the alerts state will be written to http://127.0.0.1:8428/api/v1/write .
 See also -remoteWrite.disablePathAppend, '-remoteWrite.showURL'.
   -replay.disableProgressBar
      Whether to disable rendering progress bars during the replay.
 Progress bar rendering might be verbose or break the logs parsing, so it is recommended to be disabled when not used in interactive mode.
   -replay.maxDatapointsPerQuery /query_range